Yan-Oliveira/doc-fao/content/tag-cloud.rst

    - See the dynamic and current workload of your agents.
    - React fast to anomalies.

-Available in Service Package
-   SILVER

 Target Groups
    - Marketing
    - Human resources
    - Sales
    - IT service management
    - And many more

+Available in Service Package
+   - SILVER

+Package Name in OTRS Package Manager
+   - OTRSTagCloud

 ..
 Original content: https://otrs.com/otrs-feature/feature-add-on-tag-cloud/